usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/standards-guidance.md

-  Standards does not provide program access, particularly with regard to areas not specifically addressed in the 1991 Standards, the safe harbor will not operate to relieve an entity of its obligations to provide program access.</p>
+  Standards does not provide program access, particularly with regard to areas not specifically addressed in the 1991 Standards, the safe harbor will not operate to relieve an entity of its obligations to provide program access.

-<p> One commenter supported the proposal to add a safe harbor for
+One commenter supported the proposal to add a safe harbor for path of travel.

-  path of travel.</p>
-<p> The final rule retains the safe harbor for required elements of
-  a path of travel to altered primary function areas for public entities that have already complied with the 1991 Standards with respect to those required elements.
+The final rule retains the safe harbor for required elements of a path of travel to altered primary function areas for public entities that have already complied with the 1991 Standards with respect to those required elements.
 The Department believes that